-Will LASIK Reshaping of my Cornea Lessen my Risk for Cataracts?
+Will LASIK Reshaping of the Cornea Lessen the Risk for Cataracts?

 LASIK causing Cataracts?
 No